DiffidentDeckard/PS_Scripts/README.md

-# PS_Scripts
+# Introduction

 A collection of my PowerShell scripts, that I use mostly in Azure DevOps.
 Placed in their own git repo for convenience and re-usability across multiple pipelines.